revbayes/revbayes.github.io/tutorials/binomial/index.md

 assume the probability the coin comes up heads is
 $\frac{70}{100} = 0.7$.
 This is indeed the maximum likelihood estimate!

-From Bayes’ theorem, the *posterior distribution* of $p$ given $x$,
+From Bayes' theorem, the *posterior distribution* of $p$ given $x$,
 $P(p \mid x)$, is: $$\begin{aligned\frac{
 }{b}ace{P(p \mid x)}^{\text{posterior distribution}} = \frac\frac{ }{b}ace{P(x \mid p)}^{\text{likelihood}} \time\frac{ }{b}ace{P(p)}^{\text{prior}}}{\underbrace{P(x)}_{\text{marginal likelihood}}}\end{aligned}$$
-The take-home message here is that, if we’re interested in doing Bayesian inference for the coin flipping model, we need to specify a *likelihood function* and a *prior distribution* for $p$.
+The take-home message here is that, if we're interested in doing Bayesian inference for the coin flipping model, we need to specify a *likelihood function* and a *prior distribution* for $p$.
 In virtually all practical cases, we cannot compute the posterior distribution